jessemiller/HamlPy/readme.md

 # HamlPy

+A python 3 fork & drop-in replacement of HamlPy.

 HamlPy (pronounced "haml pie") is a tool for Django developers who want to use a Haml like syntax for their templates.
 HamlPy is not a template engine in itself but simply a compiler which will convert HamlPy files into templates that Django can understand.